 Big Island: larger than all of the other Hawaiian Islands combined, with a unique landscape sculpted by ongoing volcanic action.

 Big Island is vast, diverse and magical.
 You’ll need some time to drive around and experience all it has to offer.
-Highlights of the Big Island include Volcanoes National Park, Kona town, renowned resorts of the Kohala Coast, and coffee plantations in the Kona and Kau areas.
+Highlights of the Big Island include Volcanoes National Park, Kona town, renowned resorts of the Kahala Coast, and coffee plantations in the Kona and Kau areas.
 Also beautiful waterfalls including Rainbow falls, ancient Hawaii fish ponds, and charming Hilo town.

 Kauai: iconic tropical scenery, rural charm, resorts and great beaches.